ArmineZ/file-tree-context/README.md

 ## Installation

-1. Install the extension from the Visual Studio Code Marketplace: [File Tree Context](#) (link to be updated upon publishing).
+1. Install the extension from the Visual Studio Code Marketplace: File Tree Context

 2. Reload or restart Visual Studio Code to activate the extension.